 Adrienne Hugh is a designer born in LA, bred in Hong Kong and Shanghai, and based in New York.
 A graduate of the Rhode Island School of Design, she is passionate about branding, illustration, and packaging design, and is always looking for ways to broaden her creative horizons.
 A wannabe tea-snob who’s constantly on the move, you can often find her wandering the city with bubble tea in hand.
 She is particularly glad that the office is located in bubble tea heaven — otherwise known as Korea Town.

-Adrianna is an artist and designer based in Detroit, MI.
+Adrianna is an artist and designer, raised in Michigan and based in Brooklyn.
 She graduated from the University of Michigan with a Bachelor of Fine Arts.
 Her graphic and textile design work focuses on storytelling, identity, and sustainability through the use of multiple media.
-When not working in the studio, she’s at concerts, traveling, and checking off visiting all National Parks.
+When not in the studio, she’s always at concerts, traveling, and checking off visiting all National Parks.

 Carolyne Rota is Marine Lane’s billing and operations manager.
 Carolyne is a graduate of Penn State University and received her Masters at NYU.